dechamps/ASIO401/README.md

 audio application that supports ASIO, including third-party audio measurement software (e.g. [REW][]).

-This is an early prototype that only supports output for now, and is probably unreliable.
+This is an early prototype that is still somewhat unreliable.

 **DISCLAIMER :** while this driver was developed with the help of QuantAsylum (with my thanks to Matt Taylor), it is not officially endorsed nor supported by